-Day 1 : Glacier Hiking and Ice Climbing
+Day 1: Blue Ice - Glacier Hiking and Ice Climbing

-On day two, we head out for an amazing visit to the Golden Circle.
-There we will see the Geysir hot spring area, the Gullfoss waterfall and Þingvellir national park.
-We will make sure that you get time to stop enjoy the view and take some photos before we head off to next stop.
-We will dine at Drumbo base camp before we raft the beautiful and exciting Hvítá river.
-We will get dressed and ready for the raft, the team will help you find equipment in right sizes.
-After the raft, you can relax in the showers and sauna before heading back to Reykjavik.
+We will make sure that you get enough time to stop and enjoy the view as well as to take some photos at each attraction before we head off to the next stop.
+Along with the Golden Circle you will also be joining us for a whitewater rafting experience down Hvita river.
+Arriving at our rafting base camp, Drumboddsstadir, you will get dressed, and ready for the raft, the team on site will help you find equipment in right sizes before you jump on the raft for a 1.5 hour rafting experience down the river.
+After the raft, you can relax in the showers and sauna facilities before heading back to Reykjavik.

-Day 3: Whale Watching and the Blue Lagoon
+Day 3: Whale Watching & The Blue Lagoon

 Iceland is known for colorful weather.
 It can sometimes show you all 4 seasons in one day.